 #1 Do I always feel on edge?

-When you fall asleep at night is it difficult to turn off, instead of sleeping you have racing thoughts about all your worries and fears about the day and the next day.
+When you fall asleep at night is it difficult to turn off?
+Instead of sleeping, do you have racing thoughts about all your worries and fears about that day and the next day?
 You pray and hope that sleep will eventually overcome your worries.